daustria/math-notes/_sources/complex_analysis/integration.rst.txt

 .. note:: A domain :math:`D` will refer to an open connected subset of the complex plane.
 Functions will usually have the form
    :math:`f: D \to \mathbb{C}` for some domain D.

+Our first theorem will connect the presence of an antiderivative with path independence and vanishing loop integrals.
+In fact these are equivalent in some sense.

 .. admonition:: Theorem

    Let :math:`f`  be continuous in a domain D. The following are equivalent: